qinze2017/JSF/README.md

-A maven project with JSF in using jbossAS
+A simple maven project with JSF in using jbossAS